nikantonelli/LeanKitUtils/README.md

 It will copy current cards (with option to include archived) with tasks, comments and attachments (if indicated), as well as marking the source of the copy by adding an additional comment in the destination card.
 AssignedUsers are preserved if the same login name exists on the source and destination.

+If you wish, you can create your own spreadsheet and import a particular set of cards - handy if you want to have 'template' sets you want to tailor to some specific use-case, e.g a repeatable set of actions for a scrum team.

 # Setup

 The app does its work through the medium of an Excel spreadsheet.
 This has more flexibility that using a CSV file as I can do stuff to implement parent/child relationships fairly easily.
 In addition, comments, descriptions, etc. can cause issues if they contain the "," character in CSV files.